Rohan-Julius/imdb-sentiment-analyzer/README.md

 This repo provides an IMDb review sentiment system with a fine‑tuned RoBERTa classifier, plus two production features: sarcasm awareness and concise summarization within a Streamlit UI loaded via Transformers pipelines.

+App is deployed and live at : https://imdb-sentiment-analyzer-llquvgtpyurcejlfb8ggj2.streamlit.app/

 Method
 - Sentiment: the notebook fine‑tunes a RoBERTa‑family sequence classifier on IMDb and exports it via save_pretrained, ensuring a valid config.json and tokenizer for AutoModel/AutoTokenizer loading in the app.
 - Also performed fine-tuned distillBERT model whose accuracy is slightly lesser.